loghinalexandru/k8s-presentation/k8s.md

 #### Option 1:

 Scale vertically.
-This means adding more RAM/CPU to the pod.
+This means adding more available RAM/CPU to the pod.

 #### Option 2:
 Scale horizontally.
 This means adding more instances of the same service and load balancing between them.